The EEC’s bespoke Renewable Energy training courses are offered within the client’s premises in the United Kingdom and worldwide.

 The EEC in partnership with the United Nations Environment Programme will also be presenting the latest advances in renewable energy at their 15th European Conferences in Edinburgh and throughout Europe in 2012 and 2013.
 To find out more about the training they provide go to www.EUenergycentre.org , email [email protected]

-To organise bespoke training in renewable energy organisations can contact the EEC, [email protected] or call 0131 4469 479
+To organise bespoke Renewable Energy training, organisations can contact the EEC, by emailing [email protected] or calling +44 (0)131 4469 479

 Over 5000 participants each year attend over 300 professional training courses at 21 universities worldwide.